kottans/git-course/modules/git-workflow-github.md

 **Do**

-Option 1.
-You might have noted something not so easy to master or comprehend in the past modules.
-This might be a good source to create an issue.
+_Option 1._ You might have noted something not so easy to master or comprehend in the past modules.
+This might be a good source of an idea to create an issue on.
-Let's take this as a need of improvement.
+Let's take this as a need for improvement.

-Option 2.
-The course materials may contain a broken link, a typo in the text, a http://domain.com/a-very-long-url instead of nicely formatted [link](./#).
+_Option 2._ The course materials may contain a broken link, a typo in the text, something like http://domain.com/a-very-long-url instead of nicely formatted [link](./#).
 Let's take this for a bug.

-Option 3.
-Course is really a Work In Progress and misses many modules to be populated with educational content.
+_Option 3._ Course is really a Work In Progress and misses many modules to be populated with educational content.
 Let's take this as a lack of a feature.

-Option 4.
-Any other bug, need of improvement or lack of a feature.
+_Option 4._ Any other bug, need of improvement or lack of a feature.

 Cannot invent a problem?
 No problem.
 Check this [document full of typos](./github-typos.md).
 Or just ask your peers for support and ideas.

 Simple issues (like typos) can be resolved with a single commit and without a discussion.
-But let's train on a simple cases to be ready for more complicated ones.
+But let's learn on a simple case to be ready for more complicated ones.

 The **task is** to